runphi/environment_builder/environment/kria/jailhouse/REMOTE_SETUP.md

 ## Build The Environment
-Once the Server is ready and the board is working launch the build_environment.sh script to generate all the needed Images, the file system etc ...
+Once the Server is ready and the board is working launch the build_environment.sh script to generate all the needed artifacts (e.g., Image, filesystem).

 1. **U-BOOT autmatic boot.scr load using tftp**
     - The kria QSPI cannot be written using saveenv in U-BOOT.
 So you cannot save the command to load the